-The visa route allows you to marry in the UK, and unlike other visa categories, this is for those only intending to travel and marry in the UK.
-The visa should not be confused with other visa categories.
+The UK fiancé visa route allows you to bring your fiancé to the UK.
+This visa route is only intending to travel and marry in the UK.
+The fiancé visa should not be confused with other visa categories.
 Most clients are confused with the fiancé visa and the marriage visitors visa.
 There are a number of distinctions between those visas.

 How soon do we need to be married in the UK once the fiancé visa is granted?

-What impact did the fiancé visa category had since 1st Jan 2021?
+What impact did the fiancé visa category have had since 1st Jan 2021?

-The visa category have changed in its requirements however the main aspect of the visa does not have any changes.
+The visa category has changed in its requirements however the main aspect of the visa does not have any changes.
 EEA nationals will need to apply for a visa if they wish to be married to a person settled in the UK.
-Appendix FM of the Immigration Rules which governs the visa requirements have included further definition of who can be referred as a person who is settled and can be sponsored under the visa category.
+Appendix FM of the Immigration Rules which governs the visa requirements has included the further definition of who can be referred to as a person who is settled and can be sponsored under the visa category.

 What are the requirements of the fiancé visa?

-The fiancé visa like all settlement based application requires that a valid application is lodged.
-The evidences are the main aspects of the visa application.
+The fiancé visa like all settlement-based applications requires that a valid application is lodged.
+The evidence is the main aspect of the visa application.

 The Sponsor must meet the financial requirements and must also demonstrate that the Applicant will have adequate accommodation in the UK.

 The visa once granted, is issued for a period of 6 months.
-These visas does not attract the immigration health surcharge.
+These visas do not attract the immigration health surcharge.

 If the fiancé visa is refused, can I appeal the decision?

 A right to appeal is generated if the fiancé visa application is refused.
-The refusal letter from the Home Office will set out the reasons to the refusal and will explain what you can do.
-Your are given 28 days to appeal against the decision.
+The refusal letter from the Home Office will set out the reasons for the refusal and will explain what you can do.
+You are given 28 days to appeal against the decision.

-Most common grounds of refusals are based on the relationship, and some of those can relate to the evidences.
+The most common grounds of refusals are based on the relationship, and some of those can relate to the evidence.
 The grounds of refusal and also the assessment of your case will determine whether you can appeal the decision.
 There may be alternatives to this.
-Take legal advice and you can email us the notice of decision to email@example.com or call us on 0207 237 3388.
+Take legal advice and you can email us the notice of the decision to email@example.com or call us on 0207 237 3388.

 What happens after the fiancé visa comes to an end following 6 months?

-Prior to the visa is to expire, you would need to apply for your extension of leave to remain under the long term visa category.
-You will need to apply for the visa and ensure the evidences as well as the information must be enclosed.
+Prior to the visa is to expire, you would need to apply for your extension of leave to remain under the long-term visa category.
+You will need to apply for the visa and ensure the evidence as well as the information must be enclosed.
 The visa is granted for a period of 60 months.

 ICS Legal : UK Immigration Advice | UK Visas | Partners & Marriage Visas | Tier 1 Start-up, Tier 1 Innovator & Tier 1 Investor Visas | British Citizenship.
 ICS Legal is part of ICS Legal Immigration Specialists Ltd. The content and the source codes contained in this page and subsequent pages of www.icslegal.com are the property of ICS Legal Immigration Specialists Ltd. Company Reg Company No. 08703375.
 Company Registered in England & Wales.
 By logging into the site, you have accepted our terms and conditions and must abide accordingly.
 Unauthorised reproduction and copying is strictly prohibited.
 Selective contents of the website have been re-produced in accordance to Office of Public Sector Information (OPSI).
 ICS Legal Immigration Specialists Ltd holds PSI Licence and licence number is C2009002244.
 Parliamentary Licence number is P2009000241.